“Once Saved, Always Saved” - Fact or Fiction?

 Louw, Johannes P. and Eugene Albert Nida (1996), Greek-English Lexicon of the New Testament:

-. electronic ed. of the 2nd edition.
+Based on Semantic Domains. electronic ed. of the 2nd edition.
 (New York: United Bible

 Societies).